BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day1/07_setup_grafana01.md

 # 07_setup_grafana01
 Grafana is an open-source platform for monitoring and observability, designed to visualize and analyze metrics from various data sources.
 It is commonly used in conjunction with time-series databases, such as Prometheus, InfluxDB, and Graphite, to create dynamic and interactive dashboards for monitoring applications, systems, and infrastructure.
-Here's an overview of Grafana's key features and functionalities:

 ## Objectives
 - Setup Grafana for this workshop to Monitoring your system via Dashboard.